 Marienburg Castle is an enchanting estate with a magical and romantic appearance, housing a well-preserved classic interior, paintings, towering turrets, weaponry, and other highlights that add to the castle’s beauty.

-It has a Gothic Prince’s Hall, Castle Chapel, Exhibits, Waldecker, Small Knights Hall, and outstanding interior designs to behold and admire.
+It has a Gothic Prince’s Hall, Castle Chapel, Exhibits, Waldecker, Small Knight’s Hall, and outstanding interior designs to behold and admire.

-It is a Swabian manor of dukes, princes, and nobles of Germany that gives at the ambiance of the first-hand experience of the historic castle’s colorful and distinctive past.
+It is a Swabian manor of dukes, princes, and nobles of Germany that gives the ambiance of the first-hand experience of the historic castle’s colorful and distinctive past.

-See Related: Best Things to do in Dortmund
+See Related: Things to Do in Dortmund

 Stolzenfels Castle is a regal castle that rises high above the left bank of the Rhine in Rhineland-Palatinate, Germany.
 The castle was built from the ruins of the 13th century forth in the 19th century.